apyszczuk/env/README.md

 directory.
 Symbolic link is removed and new one is created.
 For latter two error is produced.

+## Modules

+So far there is only one external module that is stored in this repository and it is Vim configuration, but it is also mine.
+Configuration of Vim uses external modules (plugins), only some of them are mine.

 ## Screenshot

 ## License